 Park University undergraduate seniors with a 3.6 cumulative grade point average, while still completing their bachelor's degree, may be permitted to take up to nine (9) graduate credit hours in a non-degree seeking status.
 These credits will be applied to the appropriate graduate program after the student has received his/her undergraduate degree and has been admitted to a graduate degree or certificate program.
 Financial Aid is not available for courses taken as a non-degree seeking student.

-For information on graduate study, including programs, tuition, and admission requirements, please contact the School of Graduate and Professional Studies at (816) 559-5625, consult the Park University 2015-2016 Graduate Catalog, or visit the website for the School of Graduate and Professional Studies:
+For information on graduate study, including programs, tuition, and admission requirements, please consult the Park University 2016-2017 Graduate Catalog, or visit the website www.park.edu/academics.

-www.park.edu/academics.